giulia037/04-code-quiz/README.md

 # 04-code-quiz
 For this activity I started with a basic HTML file by using the HTML-5 code.
 From there I looked back on a few in class projects and a few youtube videos.
-After that I was able to finish bulding my CSS and my JAVA.
-I unfortunatly found out I forgot to link my github to my code.
-So to fix that I dragged my folder into my working projects and then created another file into my 04-challenge.
-After I did that I simply just dragged my HTML,JAVA, and CSS into that new folder that was connected to github.
+After that I started building my javascript.
+I started with putting my questions into an array.
+Then I took that array and said after a question in clicked we should see the next question pop up.
+I took what I was given in the assignment and broke it down into a to do list.
+Then all I had to do was finish the css to look the way I wanted it to look and then I was done.

 # Screen Shot